-Obstetricians and medical carers often refer a pregnant woman to Physiotherapy for Women for our clinical appraisal and treatment.
-However, any pregnant women can seek out our Physiotherapy Pregnancy Services as a medical referral is not required.
+Obstetricians and medical carers often refer a pregnant woman to Physiotherapy for Women, as our clinical appraisal and treatment is well recognized.
+However, any pregnant woman can seek out our Pregnancy Physiotherapy Services as a medical referral is not required.

-Common pregnancy conditions treated by the Physiotherapists are listed:
+Common pregnancy conditions treated by our physiotherapists are as follows:

-- Low back pain, pelvic girdle pain, buttock muscle pain, hip pain/stiffness, sacroiliac joint pain, pubic joint pain, sciatica, pelvic girdle instability
+- Pelvic girdle pain, low back pain, buttock muscle pain, hip pain/stiffness, sacroiliac joint pain, sciatica, pubic joint (symphysis) pain

-- Shoulder blade pain, thoracic pain/stiffness, rib pain, neck pain/stiffness, headaches
+- Shoulder blade pain, thoracic (mid back) pain/stiffness, rib pain, neck pain/stiffness, headaches

-- Pelvic floor muscle weakness, bladder weakness, urinary stress incontinence
+- Pelvic floor muscle weakness, bladder weakness, urinary leakage/incontinence

 - Carpal tunnel syndrome, wrist and finger pain/tingling/numbness

-Why are Pregnancy Support Belts and Taping used?
+Why are pregnancy support belts/garments and taping used?

-What are the benefits of Pregnancy Exercise Classes?
+What are the benefits of Physiotherapy Pregnancy Exercise Classes?

-Please refer to the services provided section for information on these classes provided at Physiotherapy for Women.
+Please refer to the services provided section for information on Pregnancy Exercise Classes at Physiotherapy for Women.

-It is advisable to practice using the TENS unit 3 -4 weeks before your expected delivery date.
+It is advisable to practice using the labour TENS unit 2-3 weeks before your expected delivery date.